ai-update/ai-tools/README.md

 # 🔧 Artificial Intelligence Tools

-A collection of tools that make use of artificial intelligence.
+A collection of tools that use artificial intelligence.

 Curated by: